News and events

-Robotics Engineering is the local degree which is part of the international double degree Emaro+.
-It is a high-quality training course organized in two steps: a first year dedicated to strengthening the basic engineering background and the integration of different skills, followed by a second year dedicated to the acquisition of advanced knowledge and to an extended thesis work.
+Robotics Engineering is considered a high-quality, best-practice, demanding study program organized in full compliance with EMARO and JEMARO.
+It is organized in two phases: the first year is dedicated to strengthening the basic engineering background and the integration of heterogeneous skills, whereas the second year is dedicated to the acquisition of advanced, robotics-related knowledge, and to an extended, important, thesis work.

 Head of programme

 Robotics Engineering is a multi-cultural community of students, professors, and researchers.
 Students are continuously engaged in new challenges, which makes them ready for real-world situations in professional and research settings.